Berkeleycodingmomma/pwa-text-editor-on-or-offline/README.md

 #

 ## Installation Process:
-1. Obtain the repository by either cloning it from GitHub or downloading the zip folder.
+1. Clone the starter code repository.
+2. Navigate to the repository directory.
+3. Install the required dependencies.
+4. Start the backend server and serve the client.
+5. Build the JavaScript files using webpack.
+6. Run the webpack plugins to generate additional files.
+7. Ensure your application is using supported next-gen JavaScript features.
-2. Open the repository in your preferred source code editor.
+8. Open the text editor in your web browser to create IndexedDB storage.
-3. Launch the integrated terminal within the editor and follow the installation instructions mentioned in the "Built With" section of the provided documentation to ensure that the cloned code functions properly.
+9. Enter content in the text editor and let it save automatically.
+10. Close and reopen the text editor to retrieve the saved content.
+11. Click the "Install" button to download the web application as an icon.
+12. Load the web application from the downloaded icon on your desktop.
+13. Ensure the service worker is registered using Workbox.
+14. Pre-cache static assets, including subsequent pages, using the service worker.
+15. Deploy the application to Heroku, considering proper build scripts.

+#
 ## Built With:

 - Express: [Download Express](https://www.npmjs.com/package/express)